 A 3,400 km Odyssey From My Doorstep to the Arctic

-“Looking out his porch window one spring morning, Adam Shoalts spotted a majestic peregrine falcon flying across the neighbouring fields near Lake Erie.
-Falcons migrate annually from southernmost Canada to remote arctic mountains.
+“Looking out his porch window one spring morning, Adam Shoalts spotted a peregrine falcon flying across the neighbouring fields near Lake Erie.
+Falcons migrate annually from southern Canada to remote arctic mountains.
 Grabbing his backpack and canoe, Shoalts resolved to follow the falcon’s route north on an astonishing 3,400-kilometre journey to the Arctic.